Urination and thirst are increased, and people may lose weight even if they are not trying to.

 In type 1 diabetes, insulin injections

-In type 2 diabetes, often drugs by mouth and sometimes insulin or other drugs by injection
+In type 2 diabetes, often medications by mouth and sometimes insulin or other medications by injection

 Because complications are less likely to develop if people with diabetes strictly control their blood glucose levels, the goal of diabetes treatment is to keep blood glucose levels as close to the normal range as possible.